showmap/smartwalk/README.md

 git commit -m "SW-555 The brain bug with missing JIRA issue ids in commits was fixed"

+4-Spaces as a Tab indentation should be used in all source code files.

 Client Solution Setup
 ---------------------